vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 In the previous sections we looked at matching and where query matching query operator also produced rank features which we could use to influence the order of the hits returned.
 In this section we look at [tensor computations](../tensor-examples.html) using [tensor expressions](../tensor-user-guide.html).
-Tensor computations can be used to calculate dense dot products, sparse dotproducts, matrix multiplication, neural networks and more.
+Tensor computations can be used to calculate dense dot products, sparse dot products, matrix multiplication, neural networks and more.

 For each of the track documents we have a field named `similar` which is of type `tensor` with one named *mapped* dimension. *Mapped* tensors can be used to represent sparse feature representations.